Vintage Oaks Farm

 Secluded Vacation Cabin Rentals

 Vintage Oaks Farm also provides luxury lodging for the wedding party or as a private reservation.
 These newly built, secluded vacation cabins are located just a few miles from the quaint town of Wimberley and the famed Wimberley Market Days, Blue Hole and Jacob’s Well and are mere minutes from Dripping Springs.
 With two cabins and additional sleeping above the event center, there is room for a large family or group of friends, the cabins are located several yards apart for complete privacy for couples looking for a romantic getaway in the hill country.
-Book one of our guest quarters and enjoy a weekend in the Texas Hill Country!
+Book one of our vacation rentals and enjoy a weekend in the Texas Hill Country!

 A Wedding for Everyone